 I have more than one missing tooth, can I still use dental implants?

-Yes, A dental implant can be used to replace one missing tooth or used to replace all of your missing teeth by supporting a denture or over-bridge.
-If the dental implants are being used to support a denture or over-bridge, Dr. Petkevis may place as few as four dental implants to secure the restoration.
+Yes.
+Your dentist can use a dental implant to replace one missing tooth or to replace all of your missing teeth by supporting a denture or over-bridge.
+If Dr. Petkevis is using the dental implants to support a denture or over-bridge, he may place as few as four dental implants to secure the restoration.